-Getting a dog is a big commitment.
+Getting a dog is a big personal commitment.
 It’s also a big financial commitment!
 Many dog owners are not aware of the long list of expenses that follow the initial cost of buying a puppy.

 Boston Terriers are no different.
 Although their maintenance may be lower in some aspects, like grooming, you still need to pay for the essentials!